Research

-The research questions that I engage with are at the intersection of comparative politics and international relations with a particular focus on the role of religion in politics.
-I have three main research agendas, all related to my thematic emphasis of religion and politics: State policies toward religious minorities; comparative analysis of religion, secularism, and democracy; and religion and public goods provision.
+The research questions I engage with are at the intersection of comparative politics and international relations, focusing on religion, human rights, and democracy.
+I have three main research agendas related to my thematic emphasis on religion, human rights, and democracy: State policies toward religious minorities; comparative analysis of religion, secularism, and democracy; and religion and public goods provision.

 State Policies toward Religious Minorities